Old Main Room 409

 Department Faculty: Corie Hammers, Sonita Sarker

-Cross-Listing Faculty: Beth Cleary (Theatre and Dance), Diana Dean (Anthropology), Paul Dosh (Political Science), Susanna Drake (Religious Studies), Duchess Harris (American Studies), Joanna Inglot (Art and Art History), Elizabeth Jansen (Biology), Zornitsa Keremidchieva (Political Science), Anastasia Kayiatos (Russian Studies), Mahnaz Kousha (Sociology), Jim Laine (Religious Studies), Brian Lush (Classics), Victoria Malawey (Music), Karine Moe (Economics), Alicia Munoz (Latin American Studies), Joan Ostrove (Psychology), Beth Severy-Hoven (Classics), Dianna Shandy (Anthropology), Satoko Suzuki (Asian Languages and Cultures), and Xin Yang (Asian Languages and Cultures)
+Cross-Listing Faculty: Beth Cleary (Theatre and Dance), Paul Dosh (Political Science), Susanna Drake (Religious Studies), Duchess Harris (American Studies), Joanna Inglot (Art and Art History), Elizabeth Jansen (Biology), Zornitsa Keremidchieva (Political Science), Anastasia Kayiatos (Russian Studies), Mahnaz Kousha (Sociology), Jim Laine (Religious Studies), Brian Lush (Classics), Victoria Malawey (Music), Crystal Moten (History), Alicia Munoz (Latin American Studies), Joan Ostrove (Psychology), Juliette Rogers (French and Francophone Studies), Beth Severy-Hoven (Classics), Dianna Shandy (Anthropology), Linda Sturtz (History), Satoko Suzuki (Asian Languages and Cultures), and Xin Yang (Asian Languages and Cultures)